-DUES: Individuals: \$50.00, Families: \$75.00, and \$25.00 for students and members over 65 years of age.
+DUES:

+See Website for updated dues information.
 To be eligible for competitions, dues must be paid before the first competition.

+NEWSLETTER:

-NEWSLETTER: Published quarterly solely for the information, guidance and enjoyment of the Stony Brook Camera Club, Wrentham, MA.
+Published quarterly solely for the information, guidance and enjoyment of the Stony Brook Camera Club, Franklin, MA.
 All issues are available here.

+WEBSITE:

-WEBSITE: Visit our website at www.stonybrookcc.com for the latest schedule, updates, and breaking news, and photographs from our competitions, members, and activities throughout the year.
+Visit our website at www.stonybrookcc.com for the latest schedule, updates, and breaking news, and photographs from our competitions, members, and activities throughout the year.
+You may also send email to club members by logging on to the website and selecting the "About Us" tab, then selecting "send email to members" from the drop-down menu.

+FACEBOOK:

-FACEBOOK: Our facebook page is for all current Stony Brook Camera Club members.
-You must register with facebook before requesting to join our group using this link,
+Our Facebook page is for all current Stony Brook Camera Club members.
+You must register with Facebook before requesting to join our group using this link.

+OFFICERS:

-OFFICERS: Elected annually and serve as the executive committee with two past presidents.
-SBCC is affiliated with the N. E. Camera Club Council and is a member of the Photographic Society of America
+Elected annually and serve as the executive committee with two past presidents.
+SBCC is affiliated with the New England Camera Club Council (NECCC) and is a member of the Photographic Society of America (PSA)